FORESIGHT & INSIGHT | DESIGN

 Scope of Work

-• Research
+- Research

-• Engagement
+- Engagement

-• Strategy
+- Strategy

-• Design principles
+- Design principles

-• System Identifier
+- System Identifier

-• Wayfinding and signage harmonization
+- Wayfinding and signage harmonization

-• Graphic design
+- Graphic design

-• Industrial design
+- Industrial design

-• Pilot Evaluation
+- Pilot Installation and Evaluation

-Metrolinx, an agency of the Government of Ontario, was created to improve the coordination and integration of all modes of transportation in the Greater Toronto and Hamilton Area.
-This area is now in the process of a major transformation in public transit infrastructure.
-Historically, the region’s ten transit operators have worked independently within their municipal boundaries, employing contrasting wayfinding information, planning and design standards.
+The Greater Toronto and Hamilton Area (GTHA) is in the process of a major transformation in public transit infrastructure.
+Metrolinx, an agency of the Government of Ontario, was created to improve the coordination and integration of all modes of transportation in the GTHA (population 9 million).
+This region is now in the process of a major transformation in public transit infrastructure.
+Historically, the GTHA’s ten transit operators have worked independently within their municipal boundaries, employing contrasting wayfinding information, planning and design standards.
 This siloed approach has resulted in significant inconsistencies in nomenclature, coding and transit information display, making it difficult to plan and make cross-municipal journeys in the region, particularly at interchange hubs.

 Regional transit integration requires consideration of fare structure, zone boundaries and mode transfer.
 These issues underlie significant policy and governance challenges.
-The communication and signage of this information in a clear consistent manner is essential for a customer-first solution.
+The communication and signage of all of this information in a clear consistent manner is essential for a customer-first solution.

 This highly complex, multi-year project involved the writing of white papers, public and expert consultation and the development of region-wide wayfinding, planning and design standards, harmonizing information display across the full range of complex architectural platforms as well as the development of sophisticated digital wayfinding and signage products.